Learn You a Postgres for Great Good!

 - [[Architecture/MVCC|Technical Reference: Architecture]]

-> **The Purpose**: To move the reader from "Scanning Everything" to "Following Shortcuts," providing a comprehensive guide to indexing strategies and their associated costs.
+> **The Purpose**: To move from "Scanning Everything" to "Following Shortcuts," providing a comprehensive guide to indexing strategies and their hidden costs.

 - [[Manuscript/03 - Access Paths & Indexing/3.1 - B-Tree (The Balanced Bookshelf)|3.1 B-Tree (The Balanced Bookshelf)]]